Jensemann/Creality-K1-Max-Pause-Macro/README.md

 While i write this instructions, creality print will not insert gcode to PAUSE a print, neither [M0](https://marlinfw.org/docs/gcode/M000-M001.html) nor [M600](https://marlinfw.org/docs/gcode/M600.html), even if the [software has such a function in place](https://www.reddit.com/r/crealityk1/comments/143svlm/anyone_try_out_filament_change_with_creality_print/?rdt=53952).

 ## How to insert PAUSE in a print

 ### Slicer
 Cura is able to insert the correct gcode.
-Prusa Slicer, too (untested)
+Prusa Slicer, too (untested).

 ### Prusa Tool
+This tool will insert a M600 command:
 [Prusa Color Print](https://blog.prusa3d.com/color-print_3993)

 ### Manual GCODE edit
-open your gcode file using a text editor. i recommend to use Notepad++. search for gcode "layer", and find the right layer number where you want to add the pause.
+Open your gcode file using a text editor. i recommend to use Notepad++. search for gcode "layer", and find the right layer number where you want to add the pause.

-insert:
+Insert this:
 ...
 M0
 ...

-save gcode and upload the file to your printer.
+and save gcode and upload the file to your printer.

 ## Requirements
+You need
-- A Creality K1 / K1 Max
+- A Creality K1 / K1 Max :-)
-- Firmware with Root enabled.
-If you dont knoiw how to do it, please check This site was built using [Installation Helper Script for Creality K1 Series](https://github.com/Guilouz/Creality-K1-and-K1-Max).
+- K1 / K1Max firmware with root enabled.
+If you dont know how to do it, please check this site how to get prepared: [Installation Helper Script for Creality K1 Series](https://github.com/Guilouz/Creality-K1-and-K1-Max).
 - Mainsail installed.
-It might work with Fluidd, however, i did it with Mainsail.
+It should work with Fluidd - however, i did test it with Mainsail UI.

 # Installation

 ## Access Printer UI

-Access your printer's [web interface](https://github.com/Guilouz/Creality-K1-and-K1-Max/wiki/Access-to-Web-Interface) To access to the original Mainsail Web Interface, just use your printer's IP address with port 4409 in your Web browser such as: http://xxx.xxx.xxx.xxx:4409/ (replacing xxx.xxx.xxx.xxx by your local IP address).
+Access your printer's [web interface](https://github.com/Guilouz/Creality-K1-and-K1-Max/wiki/Access-to-Web-Interface) To access the Mainsail Web Interface, just use your printer's IP address with port 4409 in your Web browser such as: http://xxx.xxx.xxx.xxx:4409/ (replacing xxx.xxx.xxx.xxx by your local IP address).

 ![Screenshot of a Mainsail UI](mainsail_ui.png)

 ## Open printer.cfg

 Select System:

 ![Screenshot of a Mainsail UI](Mainsail_machine.png)

+## Edit printer.cfg

 Open printer.cfg by clicking on it:
 ![Screenshot of a Mainsail UI](mainsail_printer.cfg.png)

+WARNING: Be careful with your printer.cfg.
+Consider making a copy of you current version and dowload it to your client, so you can go back anytime.
+The mainsail ui will do that for you upon saving a new file version, too.
+You will find copies of older versions in the same folder.

-Go to the very end of your printer.cfg, untill you find this code:
+Go to the very end of your printer.cfg, until you find similar code like this:
 ![Screenshot of a Mainsail UI](mainsail_printer.cfg2.png)

 ## Add Macro Code

-Scroll to the end of the file, untill you find this:
+Now, add the macro code block (see below) above the line <--- SAFE_CONFIG ---> :

 ```
+> paste PAUSE Macro CODE here <

 #*# <---------------------- SAVE_CONFIG ---------------------->
 #*# DO NOT EDIT THIS BLOCK OR BELOW.
 The contents are auto-generated.
 #*#